Luca06Luwa/Luca06Luwa/README.md

 I have been active in the programming and FOSS community for a few years now and I'm still just as bad as I was when I started writing code.

-If you stumble across my twitter or youtube and wonder why theres nothing posted to them in a while, long story short I'm barely active there and have basically disowned them.
+If you stumble across any of my social media accounts and wonder why there's been no posts in a while, long story short I'm barely active there nowadays and have basically disowned a lot of them.

-All major announcement will either be made here or somewhere else ^w^
+All major announcement will either be made here or my blog site (when that gets done)

-Announcement: Nothing right now
+Announcement: Nothing as of now.

 ---
 ### Stuff I’m currently working on:

 - A uninstaller for minecraft mod loaders and invasive mods.

-- Website (least of my worries).
+- Website for blogs (least of my worries).

 - Some small shitty projects that don't work.
 (Most of the time).